How to Deal with Sweating in Humidity this Summer

 sweating in humidity

-Sweat starts to flow when our body’s temperature rises, so it’s not unusual to get sweaty in hot weather, when exercising, or even eating spicy food.
+Sweat starts to flow when our body temperature rises, so it’s not unusual to get sweaty in hot weather, when exercising, or even eating spicy food.
 Sweating is a clever mechanism used by our bodies to cool us down.
-And, you’ve most likely noticed that after a good sweat your temperature starts to drop down to normal.
+And, you’ve most likely noticed that after a good sweat, your temperature starts to drop to normal.
 However, sweating in humidity is a different ball game.

 The Impact of Humidity on Sweat

-Sweat (made up of water and salts) helps to cool the body down by evaporating off the skin into the air and transferring with it excess heat.
+Sweat (made up of water and salts) helps to cool the body by evaporating off the skin into the air and transferring excess heat.
 The rate at which sweat can evaporate depends on how much water is already present in the air.

-The issue with humidity and sweating is that in high humidity, the air is already saturated with water, which means that sweat evaporates more slowly (if at all).
-Thus, the heat and water stay resting and accumulating on your skin, making it seem like you’re sweating more.
+The issue with humidity and sweating is that in high humidity, the air is already saturated with water.
+This means that sweat evaporates slowly (if at all).
+Thus, the heat and water accumulate on your skin, making it seem like you’re sweating more.

 Ejis sweat proof undershirts